Money Pigz, through the art of matched betting, will boost your income indefinitely

 What is the demand for matched betting?

 Now, before we get into the nitty-gritty details, it’s interesting to see just how popular matched betting has become these days.
-There has been an incredibly sharp rise in the demand over the last couple of years, which can be seen on Google Trends, and this mainly due to the advancement of software.
-It’s now quicker and easier than ever before to learn how to matched bet and due to the services available to us, we can build a really significant secondary income.
+There has been an incredibly sharp rise in the demand over the last couple of years, which can be seen on Google Trends.
+This is mainly due to the advancement of software.
+It’s now quicker and easier than ever before to learn how to matched bet.
+And due to the services available to us, we can build a really significant secondary income.
 Bookmakers are aware this is happeningbut because free bets play such a significant role in their profits, matched betting really isn’t harming them.
 There will always be loopholes within the gambling industry and this is one that will always be with us.

 Matched Betting Google Trend 2012 – 2016